Universal Auth with Clerk

 const authHeaders = await getMobileAuthHeaders()

-// -> { Authorization: 'Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...' }
+// -> { Authorization: 'Bearer …' } on native when signed in

 fetch('https://your-api-endpoint.com/protected', {